 Adobe Connect is a web conferencing solution for web meetings, e-learning, and webinars.
 It powers mission critical web conferencing solutions end-to-end, on virtually any device, hence boosting productivity within the organizations.
 The latest release of Adobe Connect provides new user groups and bug fixes across different areas of the product.
 Below is a summary of the new features.

 Adobe Connect 9.5 comes out with a new, refreshing logo that replaces the existing logo.
 It is the first thing you notice when logging in to Adobe Connect.

-Adobe Connect 9.5 onwards, the option to convert recordings to MP4 format is not just available for hosted account users but also to the on-premise customers.
-Now the conversion to MP4 format happens directly on the user's machine and there is no server-side queuing.
-The offline conversion option is similar to the previously available option to create offline recordings in FLV format.
-A few settings allow you to control the quality and hence the size of the final output file.
+Adobe Connect 9.5 onwards, the conversion to MP4 format happens directly on the user's machine and there is no server-side queuing.
+You can control the quality and the size of the final output file using the available settings.

 The actual resolution of the output MP4 file depends on the screen size and the supported resolution of the machine used to create the offline recording.

 The Filmstrip mode is enhanced to ensure a better webcam video experience inside Adobe Connect.
 Filmstrip mode is especially useful when many users share their feed and the active speaker is in the focus.
 Adobe Connect 9.5 onwards, the Video Pod better recognizes the visible feeds and automatically pauses the feeds not visible to a user.
 This change translates in to lesser bandwidth and processing power requirements improving the overall quality of the meeting experience.
 When the user shuffles the feeds and brings in view the previously hidden and paused streams, Adobe Connect 9.5 automatically starts playing the now visible feeds.